CS2103JAN2017-W10-B3/main/docs/UserGuide.md

     * You can select tasks in a range, with the indexes connected by a dash without space. <br>
     * For the case of multiple indexes, the sequence of the number does not matter.
 You can do either e2-4 or e4-2. <br>
     * After selection of tasks, you can carry out further actions.
 Available actions are: edit, delete and complete.
+    * After adding , editing ,deleting or completing tasks, the tasks updated will be auto-selected.

 Examples: